UPSxACE/UPSxACE/README.md

 <h2>My next 10 steps:</h2>
 <del>-Uploading my personal website to git: 100% <br></del>
--Creating tab "contact" to the personal website: 0% <br>
+-Adding tab "contact" to the personal website: 0% <br>
 -Implement html canvas code on the personal website: 0% <br>
--Creating tab "projects" to the personal website: 0% <br>
+-Adding tab "projects" to the personal website: 0% <br>
 -Adding better css animations and transitions to the personal website: 0% <br>
 -Cleaning up the code from the personal website: 0% <br>
 -Fully adapting the personal website to WordPress features: 10% <br>